-This section discusses how to use TouchGFX on low cost hardware with limited amount of RAM and flash, no acceleration and slow connection to external flash and display.
+This section discusses how to use TouchGFX on low cost hardware with limited amount of RAM and flash, no acceleration and "slow" SPI connection to external flash and display.

 We will try to give some advice on writing the best applications of the given hardware.

-Throughout this section we will use the application template for the STM32G071 nucleo board with the X-Nucleo-GFX01M1 expansion board as example hardware.
+Throughout this section we will use the TouchGFX board setup for the STM32G071 Nucleo board with the X-Nucleo-GFX01M1 expansion board as example hardware.
+The expansion board features a 16-bit display and a serial flash.

 The hardware setup in this kit consist of the STM32G071 MCU, a SPI NOR flash, a SPI display, and joystick button.